 Plus, this type of information architecture helps reduce cognitive load for the user.
-Instead of having to dig through emails, reference spreadsheets, and translate Google docs, our team can easily sort information in place.
+Instead of having to dig through emails, reference spreadsheets, and translate Google docs, our team can easily sort through information in one place.

 For an agency, reporting serves several goals.
 First and foremost, it helps ensure we get paid.
 But it also helps us stay accountable to our goals and prove to the client that we’re improving our efficiency throughout the project.

 Additionally, reporting further supports the value of story points.
 For example, we allocate a certain amount of story points to each design or development sprint.
 As we progress through the project, our goal is to continuously increase the amount of completed story points in each sprint.

-Without project management software that’s specifically built for Agile, we couldn’t track this KPI.
-Which means we couldn’t demonstrate how our efficiency is increasing, or prove why working with a UX agency was the right choice for the client in the first place.
+Without project management software specifically built for Agile, we couldn’t effectively track this KPI—which means we couldn’t demonstrate how our efficiency is increasing or prove why working with a UX agency was the right choice for the client in the first place.

 Furthermore, we use reporting to refine the accuracy of our estimations.
 I mentioned that using story points is better than pulling deadlines out of thin air, but it’s still a form of estimation.
 But detailed reporting helps us refine our estimations by pinpointing where we were inaccurate.

 When did tasks get pushed to a subsequent sprint?
 Why did they happen?
 By looking at retrospective data, we’re able to uncover the answers and make better estimations for the client.

 Of course, these are only a few functions that are available in today’s project management software.
 But as an agency that has designed and developed applications for both enterprises and startups, these are the most important ways we utilize our software.

 Remember, it takes the right structure to be Agile.
 Chaos is not productive, and not following a process isn’t professional.